 Property delegation

-In programming, there are a number of patterns around properties, like lazy property, property value injection, property binding, etc. In most languages, there is no easy way to extract such patterns, and as a consequence, developers tend to repeat the same patterns again and again, or they need to depend on complex libraries.
-In Kotlin, we extract repeatable property patterns using the feature that is (currently) unique to Kotlin: Property Delegation.
-The trademark of this feature is the by
+In programming, there are a number of patterns that use properties, like lazy properties, property value injection, property binding, etc. In most languages, there is no easy way to extract such patterns, therefore developers tend to repeat the same patterns again and again, or they need to depend on complex libraries.
+In Kotlin, we extract repeatable property patterns using a feature that is (currently) unique to Kotlin: property delegation.
+This feature’s trademark is the by

-keyword after a property definition, after which a delegate is specified.
-Here is an example usage of property delegation, together with functions from Kotlin stdlib, we use to implement lazy or observable properties:
+keyword, which is used between a property definition and a delegate specification.
+Together with some functions from Kotlin stdlib, here is an example usage of property delegation that we use to implement lazy or observable properties:

-Later in this chapter we will discuss in detail both lazy
+Later in this chapter, we will discuss both lazy

 and observable

 in Scala or Swift).
-We could implement our own lazy in a few simple lines of code.
-We can also implement our own delegates.
-Many Kotlin libraries already use this possibility.
+We can implement our own lazy function in a few simple lines of code.
+Just like many Kotlin libraries, we can also implement our own property delegates.
 Some good examples are View and Resource Binding, Dependency Injection0, and Data Binding.

 How property delegation works